mouhamed-ali/spring4-examples/soap/producer/wsdl-approach/readme.md

 - https://www.baeldung.com/spring-boot-soap-web-service

-This example we will use the wsdl approach, which means that we have already a wsdl (a description file) of our service.
+In this example we will use the wsdl approach, which means that we have already a wsdl (a description file) of our service.
 We are using the jaxb plugin (check pom.xml) which gonna parse this wsdl and generate java classes.
 We gonna use these classes in our source code to manipulate the response of our service.